Shaeel31/Point-of-Sales/README.md

 ## Technologies Used

 - Angular: An open-source framework for building efficient web applications.
+- TypeScript: A free and open-source high-level programming language developed by Microsoft that adds static typing with optional type annotations to JavaScript.
 - Firebase: A powerful development platform that provides various cloud services, including real-time database, authentication, and hosting.
 - Barcode API: Integration with a barcode generation API to dynamically create unique barcodes for each product.